IBMDeveloperUK/pixiedust-spark-wml/part_1.md

 #### Getting started
  * Open [IBM Watson Studio](https://eu-gb.dataplatform.ibm.com/)
  * Create a new project by clicking on the tile as below.
-Choose `Complete` and `OK`.
+Choose `Complete` and click `OK`.

  ![](images/new_project.png)